 Nourishment for thought: Welcoming representatives in gatherings to talk with Managing Chief over lunch in a casual environment on different issues and themes.

-Progression planning
+Progression planning.

-Representative empowerment
+Representative empowerment.

 Connect: An activity to keep an immediate connection of correspondence to its employees, the leader of the organization meets the representatives.